rakeshsharma14/WorldQuant-Capstone/README.md

 * Additional libraries used for development of the solution
 * Any user can get started by the installing the python packages in the requirements.txt

+This paper was created as part of a WorldQuant University degree program towards an MSc in Financial Engineering.
+This paper is reproduced with the consent and permission of WorldQuant University.
+All rights reserved.